A to Z of Information

 Trips/camps are an integral part of the curriculum.
 There will be a variety of opportunities during your child's time at Seddon School.
 The skills the children develop during these trips/camps often cannot be gained inside a classroom and are beneficial.
 Where the activity involves donation requests to parents, a letter will be sent home in advance in detail.
 Parents are encouraged to assist with these programmes.
 Often more parents than required volunteer to go on overnight camps.
 Generally in these situations parents are selected based on various skills for the camp - or drawn from a hat if we have multiple suitable parents.

-The enrolment of new pupils is conducted by the principal and covers –
+The enrolment of new students covers

 • The child's readiness for school socially and emotionally